Organic Mulch: What Is It and What Is It Hiding?

 Slime Mold Basics

 The orange fungus growing in your mulch is a species of slime mold known scientifically as physarum polycephalum.
-These slime molds are single cell organisms which feed on the bacteria produced by decomposing plant material, aiding the natural decomposition process.
+These slime molds are single-cell organisms that feed on the bacteria produced by decomposing plant material, aiding the natural decomposition process.

 Slime molds appear when the air is warm and wet.
 (Does anything reproduce when it's cold and dry?)
 They reproduce by generating millions of spores which are then dispersed either through the air or by contact dispersal.
 When the mold eventually dies out, it turns into a powdery white spot.